Superman - The Legal Case

 Money vs Money vs Ideals

-With intense entertainment corporation attention given to American copyright law, there is sure to be a continuing fight in the U.S Congress with attempts at trying to look fair but to simultanously protect the interests of wealthy companies who have stables of "intellectual properties" on the line.
+With entertainment corporations giving intense attention to American copyright law, there is sure to be a continuing fight in the U.S Congress with attempts at trying to look fair but to simultaneously protect the interests of wealthy companies who have stables of "intellectual properties" on the line and can spend money on lobbyists and send donations to political parties and individuals to make their presence, and their needs, known.

 Jeff Hexler has the best run-down on the current events of this case, which seems to have ended - "not with a bang but a whimper"